galaxyproject/galaxy-hub/src/news/2018-11-galaxy-update/index.md

 [<img src="/src/use/use-resource-banner.png" class="float-right" alt="125+ platforms to use Galaxy on" width="220" />](/src/use/index.md>)

-We are pleased to announce the new [Galaxy Platform Directory](/src/use/index.md), for
+We are pleased to announce the new [Galaxy Platform Directory](/src/use/index.md).
+This directory lists 125 platforms where you can use or deploy your own Galaxy Server with minimal effort:
 - public Galaxy servers,
 - academic and commercial cloud services,
 - containers, and
-- VMs
+- VMs.

-This directory lists 125 platforms where you can use or deploy your own Galaxy Server with minimal effort.

 - Almost all of them are free to use (Commercial clouds are the exception)
 - Almost all of them are open to everyone (Academic clouds are the exception).
 - All of the resources can be used, either immediately, or shortly after getting an account.